usnistgov/FIPS201/_Appendix/glossary.md

 to its correctness.

 Certification Authority
-: A trusted entity that issues and revokes _public key_ certificates.
+: A trusted entity that issues and revokes _public key certificates_.

 Chain of trust
 : An interoperable data format for _PIV enrollment records_ that facilitates the import and export of records